Privacy Policy

 • as part of general, statistical information about the Services' user base, traffic volumes and related matters.
 These details will not include information personally identifying you;

-• to relevant Higher Education providers, where you have expressed an interest in the provider.
+• to relevant Higher Education providers and UCAS, where you have expressed an interest in a provider or for the purposes of social impact reporting.
 Providers may store your data on the Higher Education Access Tracker (HEAT), and once you leave school/college, your data will be sent to the Higher Education Statistics Agency (HESA).
 Your data will be stored on HEAT until you are aged 30, and if you enter university within this time, your data will be kept for an additional 15 years after you graduate;

 • to any relevant third party provider, where our Platform uses third party advertising, plugins or content.
 If you choose to interact with any such advertising, plugins or content, your personal data may be shared with the relevant third-party provider.
 We recommend that you review that third party's privacy policy before interacting with its advertising, plugins or content;